tolo/InterfaCSS/README.markdown

 * A protocol for making it easier to work with different scopes of stylesheets have been introduces: `ISSStyler`
 * API is even more swiftified - for instance, ISS-prefix of classes is no longer needed.
 * Stylable properties are now (mainly) discovered via runtime introspection, which means that InterfaCSS will easier be able to keep up with changes in UIKit
-* A new sample (work in progress) demonstrating the use of Flexbox layout (see below)
+* New examples demonstrating the use of Flexbox layout (see below)
 * And much much more (more and better documentation is coming)...

 ### Simple yet powerful styling with CSS